raul23/energy/books.rst

 ..
 URLs
 .. _A Student's Guide to Entropy (Student's Guides): https://www.amazon.com/Students-Guide-Entropy-Guides-ebook/dp/B00EZ3VHK0
+.. _Block by block\: the historical and theoretical foundations of thermodynamics: https://www.amazon.com/Block-Historical-Theoretical-Foundations-Thermodynamics/dp/0198851545
 .. _Discover Entropy and the Second Law of Thermodynamics\: A Playful Way of Discovering a Law of Nature: https://www.amazon.com/Discover-Entropy-Second-Law-Thermodynamics/dp/9814299758
 .. _Energy and Entropy: https://www.amazon.com/Energy-Entropy-G-N-Alekseev/dp/0828532958
 .. _Energy and Entropy\: A Dynamic Duo: https://www.amazon.com/Energy-Entropy-Harvey-S-Leff/dp/036734906X